-Dating Violence GA Code 19-13A-1
+Dating Violence GA Code O.C.G.A. § 19-13A-1

-- 1. "Dating relationship" means a committed romantic relationship characterized by a level of intimacy that is not associated with mere friendship or between persons in an ordinary business, social, or educational context; provided, however, that such term shall not require sexual involvement. - 2.
-"Dating violence" means the occurrence of one or more of the following acts between persons through whom a current pregnancy has developed or persons currently, or within the last six months were, in a dating relationship: - A. Any felony; or - B. Commission of the offenses of simple battery, battery, simple assault, or stalking.
+A. Georgia defines "dating relationship" as a committed romantic relationship characterized by a level of intimacy that is not associated with mere friendship or between persons in an ordinary business, social or educational context; provided, however, that such term shall not require sexual involvement.

+B. Georgia defines "dating violence" as the occurrence of one or more of the following acts between persons through whom a current pregnancy has developed or persons who are currently, or within the last six months were, in a dating relationship:

+1. Any felony; or

+2. Commission of the offenses of simple battery, battery, simple assault or stalking.

-Family Violence Title 19-13-1
+Family Violence O.C.G.A. § 19-13-1